bogaudio/BogaudioModules/README-prerelease.md

 The context-menu option "Trigger on load", if enabled, will auto-trigger the test cycle when the module loads or when the patch loads.
 This has no effect if LOOP is enabled when the patch loads.

-The display's frequency and amplitude ranges can be set to a few different values on the context menu.
+The display's frequency and amplitude ranges and plot types (logarithmic vs linear) can be set to a few different values on the context menu.

 _Polyphony:_ Monophonic.